 Make sure you report any change in grooming behavior to your veterinarian as soon as you notice it.
 They can help make sure your cat receives the best care possible.

 Here’s what abnormal grooming behavior looks like:

-Chronic Absence or Ineffective Grooming Behavior
+Chronic Lack of Grooming or Ineffective Grooming Behavior

-- Dental disease and kidney disease may cause your cat’s saliva to smell foul and this odor can be transferred to their coat.
+- Dental disease and kidney disease may cause your cat’s saliva to smell bad and this odor can be transferred to their coat.